Constant factor Approximation Algorithms for Uniform Hard Capacitated Facility Location Problems: Natural LP is not too bad: Introduction

-\begin{theorem} There is a polynomial time algorithm that approximates hard uniform capacitated knapsack median problem within a constant factor $(O(1/\epsilon^2))$ of optimal violating the capacities by a factor of $(2+\epsilon)$ and budget only by an additive factor of $f_{max}$ where $f_{max}$ is the maximum cost of a facility in the optimal for a fixed $\epsilon > 0$.
+\begin{theorem} There is a polynomial time algorithm that approximates hard uniform capacitated knapsack median problem within a constant factor violating the capacity by a factor of at most $(2 + \epsilon)$ and budget by a factor of at most $(1 + \epsilon)$, for every fixed $\epsilon > 0$. \end{theorem}